suffolklibraries/lgc/content/collections/events/wild-families-13-07.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1740665692
+updated_at: 1740666338
 duplicated_from: c89f6d2b-d808-4cca-9c1a-f4d15dd8474a
 accessibility_information:
   - 'Accessible toilets'
 ---
-An insect themed session to celebrate Insect Week.
+A woodland themed family activity session.